In this article, we will explain how to call an extension within the Agent Interface.

 To call an agent's extension, we will need to first add an inbound DID number to attach to the extension.

 Once you have the inbound DID number, go to Inbound Numbers.
+Please note: If you need a DID number, please call support.

 Once there, check your new DID and go to the settings.